All Episodes

 Well, we can't do any jokes about Biden.

-And people assume that since I have a vowel that ending my name in an A, and that I'm from New Jersey, that automatically makes me Italian.
+As somebody of Spanish heritage, now, my name is Joe Concha, and people assume that since I have a vowel that ending my name in an A, and that I'm from New Jersey, that automatically makes me Italian.

-No, not quite.
+Concha, no, not quite.

-It's like the northern part of Spain.
+It's Spanish, basket, it's like the northern part of Spain, beautiful place, San Sebastian.

-Yes, let's get the uh Spanish techno up.
+Yes, let's get the Spanish techno up.

-Uno dos tres quatre.
+Uno dos tres, cuatro.

 Thank you, Jason.

-But then she's also been going on these shows and acting like she doesn't quite completely know English because she was born in Spain, and it's kind of like her second language.
+But then she's also been going on these shows and acting like she doesn't quite completely know English because she was born in Spain and it's kind of like her second language.

-Cut five here, and you'll see you'll see what I mean.
+And you'll see what I mean.

-This is on the Today Show, where she pretends she doesn't know how to say the word cucumber in English.
+This is on the Today Show where she pretends she doesn't know how to say the word cucumber in English.

 Go.